-Food Bank does not store your credit card information when you donate on our website.
-In the case of donations, we may ask for personal information such as your name, mailing and billing address, zip code, phone number, billing information, email address and any other information required to complete the transaction.
+Food Bank does not store your credit card information when you donate or purchase items on our website.
+We may ask for personal information such as your name, mailing and billing address, zip code, phone number, billing information, credit card number, email address and any other information required to complete the transaction.
 In doing so, we may transmit payment information to third parties, such as banks, credit card companies, payment clearance services or other service providers to complete the transaction.
 We may also provide shipping information to third parties in order to permit them to deliver products to you.
 We process standard credit card information (card number, card type, expiration date) via an encrypted SSL (defined below) session.

 We maintain records of all donations made to Food Bank.
 Food Bank strives to keep such information private and confidential and we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure such information.

 Your gift to Food Bank is greatly appreciated.
 Food Bank is a nonprofit 501(c)(3) organization that meets the Better Business Bureau’s charity standards.
 A copy of our most recent annual report may be obtained from Food Bank or from the Office of the Attorney General, Department of Law, Charities Bureau, 120 Broadway, New York, NY 10271.

 USDA Nondiscrimination Statement

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.